Health needs and conditions

 Yes.
 Certain health concerns may be more likely to affect Veterans who served in a specific time and place.
 Find out which health concerns you should be aware of depending on when and where you served.

 How do I find out how to get health services for a specific condition or need?

 Other health conditions and needs

-Does VA address the specific health needs of LGBT Veterans?
+Does VA address the specific health needs of LGBTQ+ Veterans?

 Yes.
-We’re committed to serving the health needs of Veterans with LGBT and related identities and providing care in a sensitive, safe environment at all VA health facilities.
+We’re committed to serving the health needs of LGBTQ+ Veterans and providing care in a sensitive, safe environment at all VA health facilities.

-For more information, you can download these fact sheets:
+For more information, you can review these fact sheets:

-You can also find out more about LGBT programs at VA medical centers across the nation.
+You can also find out more about LGBTQ+ programs at VA medical centers across the nation.

 What if I need help understanding my benefits or accessing services?

 If you want to know more about your VA health care benefits, your health care team, and where you’ll go for care, we can help.